Shrinks99/recipes/content/sides/potatoes-romanoff.md

 ### Instructions

-1. Cook potatoes in boiling water, in jackets until fork tender
+1. Cook potatoes in boiling water (about 25m for large potatoes), in jackets until fork tender
-2. Allow potatoes to cool, then peel
+2. Allow potatoes to cool, then peel.
-3. Shred in large bowl (I like large chunks, so I break them up with my fingers)
+3. Shred in large bowl.
+(I like large chunks, so I break them up with my fingers)
-4. Mix in salt, pepper and onions
+4. Mix in salt, pepper and onions.
-5. Stir in sour cream and 1 cup of of cheese
+5. Stir in sour cream and 1 cup of of cheese.
-6. Turn into casserole dish
+6. Turn into casserole dish.
-7. Top with remaining cheese and sprinkle with paprika
+7. Top with remaining cheese and sprinkle with paprika.
-8. Cover and refrigerate for a few hours or even better, overnight
+8. Cover and refrigerate for a few hours or even better, overnight.

 Preheat oven to 350°F